Measuring productivity dispersion: a parametric approach using the L\'{e}vy alpha-stable distribution: Introduction

-Second, our results on productivity levels are relevant to the literature that links the misallocation of factors of production with productivity dispersion \citep{hsieh2009misallocation,bartelsman2013cross,foster2018innovation}, for several reasons.
+Second, our results on productivity levels are relevant to the literature that discusses how productivity dispersion may reflect the misallocation of factors of production \citep{hsieh2009misallocation,bartelsman2013cross,foster2018innovation,gopinath2017capital,haltiwanger2018misallocation}.
 In this paper, we critically discuss measures of dispersion in detail, showing how some statistics may be misleading and what parts of the distribution can affect dispersion.
-Additionally, our work contributes to the current debate in this literature about the actual sources of dispersion, beyond misallocation, suggesting that models are necessary to interpret the data \citep{hsieh2017reallocation}.
-We strongly suggest that theoretical models should aim to derive a L\'{e}vy alpha-stable distribution, where ideally the parameters would be interpreted in terms of misallocation or other sources\footnote{There is an important theoretical literature on productivity dispersion, which recognizes that the right tail of the distribution of productivity levels is a power law, and explains this mostly as the result of innovation and imitation processes, see e.g. \citet{ghiglino2012random,lucas2014knowledge,perla2014equilibrium} and \citet{konig2016innovation}}.
-Finally, the misallocation literature is affected by serious data cleaning and measurement issues \citep{nishida2016measuring}.
-By suggesting a parametric framework for the underlying distribution, we also open the possibilities of detecting outliers more reliably (and in particular, avoiding the removal of extreme value when they are indeed expected).
+We also suggest that theoretical models should aim to derive a L\'{e}vy alpha-stable distribution, where ideally the parameters would be interpreted in terms of misallocation, or other sources\footnote{ There is an important theoretical literature on productivity dispersion, which recognizes that the right tail of the distribution of productivity levels is a power law, and explains this mostly as the result of innovation and imitation processes, see \citet{ghiglino2012random,lucas2014knowledge,perla2014equilibrium} and \citet{konig2016innovation}.
+The presence of extreme values in empirical data also implies that data cleaning choices may affect substantive research results, as shown for the misallocation literature by \citet{rotemberg2021plant}. }.

-Third, our results on productivity growth are important for the literature on the micro-economic origins of aggregate fluctuations.
-The seminal study by \citet{gabaix2011granular} suggested that shocks to specific entities do not ``average out'' in the aggregate.
-The mechanism in Gabaix's paper is that because some firms are very large, the aggregate shock may eventually be dominated by shocks to the largest firms.
-Here, even though we do not focus on growth rates for the reasons mentioned above, we find heavy tails in the cross sectional distributions of productivity growth rates, suggesting that aggregate fluctuations can arise from large shocks to firms, rather than shocks to large firms. \citep{schwarzkopf2010explanation, gaffeo2011distribution}.